 By \cite[Proposition 4.10]{FST08}, \cite[Theorem 7.1]{LF12} and \cite[Theorem 3.2]{KY11}, the generalized cluster category $\mathcal C$ is independent of the choice of the triangulation $\mathbb T$, then the generalized cluster category $\mathcal C$ is equivalent to the generalized cluster category $\mathcal C_{(Q(\TT),W(\TT))}$.
 The result follows from Proposition \ref{lema2}. \end{proof}

 \begin{rem} A partial converse to Proposition \ref{lema2} is given in \cite[Lemma 2.2. (c)]{BIKR08}.
-Moreover, these result and Corollary \ref{cor} implies that any Jacobian algebra of a tagged triangulation of a closed Riemann surface is not only weakly-symmetric, but is symmetric. \end{rem}
+Moreover, this result and Corollary \ref{cor} imply that any Jacobian algebra of a tagged triangulation of a closed Riemann surface is not only weakly-symmetric, but is symmetric. \end{rem}

-Now, we prove the first part of Theorem, that is, we prove that for an arbitrary tagged triangulation $\mathbb T$, the Auslander Reiten quiver of the Jacobian algebra $\cP(Q(\TT),W(\TT,\lambda))$ consists only of stable tubes of rank 1 or 2.
+Now, we prove the first part of Theorem, that is, we prove that for an arbitrary tagged triangulation $\mathbb T$, the Auslander Reiten quiver of the Jacobian algebra $\cP(Q(\TT),W(\TT))$ consists only of stable tubes of rank 1 or 2.